Resilience Diagnostic and Developmental Framework

 Proving to be surprisingly plastic, the brain gives us enormous scope for self-improvement.
 The cognitive decline of ageing can be slowed.
 Many functions within the brain can be improved throughout life.

 Spirit embrace meaning and joy through practices to craft awareness, presence and resonance into life.
 We recognise times when it all comes together and we achieve peak experiences.
 This may be in nature, on stage, in sport, at work, on canvas or in contemplation.
 These are the times that body, heart and mind work together to achieve, relate or experience in extraordinary ways.

-In these times we are able to measure positive changes blood pressure, pulse, immunity and hormones.
+In these times we are able to measure positive changes in blood pressure, pulse, immunity and hormones.
 The emotions felt are positive and the mind is measured as calm, focused, synchronised and full of happy chemicals.

 Antonio Damasio uses the metaphor of the actress about to step through the curtains into the light of her first gala performance.
 It is in these moments that we feel the full alignment of self: our preparation and the challenge emerge as spiritual.
 We can participate in life with the lights of consciousness ablaze to show the way.
-These flow states and have been extensively studied.
+These flow states have been extensively studied.
 From inside-out, body, heart, mind and spirit align and engage.
 It is a good altitude to set your sights on.

 Simplifying the model down to the basics allows us to explore it from four clear perspectives: insight, mastery, empathy and influence.
 Each perspective is an opportunity for specific and lifelong practice.
 These are the keys to a good life, successful work and leadership, a good marriage and good parenting.